pkellner/pkellner/src/content/blog/2024-05-10-running-react-19-from-a-cdn-and-using-esm.sh.md

 ### Here Is How To Find the Right Package to Use.

-If you are wondering how I find a reference to the right pack to use, that is, in my example above, I could not simply use what Ricky put in his blog post:
+If you are wondering how I find a reference to the right package to use, that is, in my example above, I could not simply use what Ricky put in his blog post:

 ``` HTML
 <script type="module">